flexcyon/docs-en/docs/credits/index.md

 - [Shimmering Focus](https://github.com/chrisgrieser/shimmering-focus) theme
 for RTZ mode and prompt styling

+- `@Moy` on the Obsidian Members' Group Discord for fix to highligh search result visual bug

 ___
 Last but not least, *you* for using the theme and reading the documentation :D